I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iodeassignarcname.md

 <p>None</p>

 ## -remarks
 <p><b>IoDeassignArcName</b> is generally called if the driver is deleting the device object, for example, when the driver is unloading. </p>

-<p><b>IoDeassignArcName</b> is generally called if the driver is deleting the device object, for example, when the driver is unloading. </p>

 ## -requirements